yiliu1998/yiliu1998.github.io/index.md

 ---

 <p>
-I am a PhD student in the <a href="https://sites.google.com/ncsu.edu/cima/home?authuser=2" target="_blank">CIMA Lab</a>, <a href="https://statistics.sciences.ncsu.edu/" target="_blank">Department of Statistics</a> at North Carolina State University, under the direction of Professor <a href="https://statistics.sciences.ncsu.edu/people/syang24/" target="_blank">Shu Yang</a>.
+I am a PhD student in the <a href="https://sites.google.com/ncsu.edu/cima/home?authuser=2" target="_blank">CIMA Lab</a>, <a href="https://statistics.sciences.ncsu.edu/" target="_blank">Department of Statistics</a> at North Carolina State University.
 My research interests include: Data fusion/integration, Federated learning, Causal inference, Propensity score weighting, Clinical trials, Novel and composite endpoints, etc. I am also interested in broad areas of applications, such as Cardiovascular diseases, HIV/AIDS, COVID-19, Congenital heart defects, Racial disparities in healthcare, etc.
 </p>

 <p>
 I am funded by the NCSU & Duke <a href="https://statistics.sciences.ncsu.edu/graduate/support/nhlbi/" target="_blank">NHLBI T32 training grant</a> and work as a Biostatistics Fellow at Duke Clinical Research Institute <a href="https://dcri.org/" target="_blank">(DCRI)</a>.
 I am also honored to receive the generous two-year (2025–2026) support from the Merck Research Fellowship, awarded for outstanding research performance in biomedical statistics.
 In the summer of 2024, I participated in the <a href="https://cfar.duke.edu/front-page/2024-quan-methods-summer-intern-profiles" target="_blank">Quantitative Methods Internship in HIV/AIDS Research</a>, Duke University.
 </p>

 <b> Education </b>
 <ul>
-<li> Ph.D. in <a href="https://statistics.sciences.ncsu.edu/" target="_blank">Statistics</a>, North Carolina State University, Present
+<li> Ph.D. in <a href="https://statistics.sciences.ncsu.edu/" target="_blank">Statistics</a>, North Carolina State University, Present (Advisor: <a href="https://shuyang.wordpress.ncsu.edu/" target="_blank">Shu Yang</a>)
 </li>
-<li> Master of <a href="https://biostat.duke.edu/" target="_blank">Biostatistics</a>, Duke University School of Medicine, <a href="https://biostat.duke.edu/news/master-biostatistics-class-2022-celebrate-commencement" target="_blank">2022</a> (Advisor: Roland A. Matsouaka)
+<li> Master of <a href="https://biostat.duke.edu/" target="_blank">Biostatistics</a>, Duke University School of Medicine, <a href="https://biostat.duke.edu/news/master-biostatistics-class-2022-celebrate-commencement" target="_blank">2022</a> (Advisor: <a href="https://sites.duke.edu/matsouaka/" target="_blank">Roland A. Matsouaka</a>)
 </li>
 <li> B.S. in Mathematics and Applied Mathematics, <a href="https://www.seu.edu.cn/" target="_blank">Southeast University</a>, China, 2020
 </li>